Saurabh476/DIP-Project-Toonification/README.md

 # DIP-Project-Toonification
-Final Project DIP : TOONIFICATION duse myToonification.m file to run image directory is same is code directory
+Final Project DIP : TOONIFICATION
+#
+Use myToonification.m file to run
+#
+Everything is in same directory